 - Make sure that your cat does not gain excessive weight that might end up making it obese.
 Keep track of the ideal weight for your cat.

 - Watch the portion size that your cat is taking.
 Even if you want your cat to have more meals, you do not want to feed them over, impacting their health.

-- Keep in touch with your vet to monitor your cat’s health regularly and give different prescriptions whenever needed.
+- Keep in touch with your vet to regularly monitor your cat’s health and give different prescriptions whenever needed.

-- Don’t force things on your cat, as it can be dangerous at times.
+- Don’t force anything on your cat, as it can be dangerous at times.
 If you force your cat to eat food that it does not like, it might get a bad stomach.
 Similarly, forcing your cat to do some exercise while resisting can also be exhausting for your poor baby’s health.

 An essential thing to consider is to make sure that the protein portion size and insulin dose are monitored.

 A passionate content creator on pet behavior, nutrition choices, and health, Mike is an experienced pet expert.
 He has been writing on multiple websites to compensate for his passion for cats.
 Mike grieves around plenty of pets in his parents’ house.
 At the start of his career, he had a sturdy intention to be a part of pet care by any means.

 With his affiliation to Purrfect n’ Pawesome, he found a way to satiate his craving to participate in pet health, wellness, and behavior analysis.
 He has been a significant part of our team and a major contributor in equipping our site with useful, authentic, and research-backed articles.

 “I love pets as much as I love to travel to explore multiple places and lifestyles.
 I have been attached to this pawsome platform for many years, and my experience regarding pets has enhanced significantly by using various devices to write articles.
 I believe in writing my thoughts and experiences, so I try to write down the experience and learnings for my readers no matter where I am and what my mood is.”